 Alaska Salmon fishing; five Species of Pacific Salmon run the local rivers by the millions and they are thus available in prolific numbers.
 One or two species of salmon are available in peak configuration during most weeks of the season (see Yantarni Salmon Camp for September salmon fishing).
 Some weeks in July offer four or all five species of salmon to be caught.
 A reasonable expectation for salmon availability can be made as follows:

-- Mid-to-late June: King and Chum Salmon.
-Catch, keep, take fish home possible.
+Mid-to-late June: King and Chum Salmon.
+Catch, keep, and taking fish home is possible.

-- Late June to mid-July: King, Chum and Sockeye Salmon.
-Catch, keep, take fish home possible.
+Late June to mid-July: King, Chum and Sockeye Salmon.
+Catch, keep, and taking fish home is possible.

-- Mid-to-late July: King, Chum and Pink Salmon.
-Catch, keep, take fish home possible
+Mid-to-late July: King, Chum and Pink Salmon.
+Catch, keep, and taking fish home is possible.

-- August: Silver and Pink Salmon.
-Catch, keep, take fish home possible.
+August: Silver and Pink Salmon.
+Catch, keep, and taking fish home is possible.

 These five salmon are available on fishing trips throughout the season